 Please note that the road is not very wide and it is not a priority route in the eyes of Derbyshire County Council.
 It is a decent surface most of the way but it does have one or two rough patches.
 It does not have markings down its centre and you therefore need to look well ahead.
 There may be large puddles if it has rained a lot and the surface may be slippery in places as it is largely sheltered by trees.
 It cannot be stressed enough that this road will become dangerous if people are riding recklessly.
 Do not overtake unless you are confident that it can be done safely.

 There are some tight bends too.
 Small markers will be placed out along the centre line of the road.
 You must not overtake where there are markers.

 Other than that, the road is basically a 4.5 mile cul-de-sac with 3 houses along it and is closed to traffic at weekends except for access and disabled.
 It should be traffic-free but please be aware that there could be legitimate vehicles using it.
 If you encounter traffic please remain courteous and safe and do not jeopardise the future of the event.
 Also, if it's a nice day, there might be walkers and mountain bikers around too who have just as much right to use the road as you do.

 Helmets must be worn.

-This will take place around 1.00pm outside the front of the visitor centre.
+This will take place at the finish line as soon as results are confirmed.
 There will be prizes for: